 The ‘Mindful’ Path of Dr. Kathleen Hall

 Throughout her journey, she worked with high-risk inner city children and at the Atlanta Day Shelter for battered women and children; facilitated cardiac rehabilitation programs; counseled and comforted the sick and dying; was involved in hospice care; and continued to explore the concept of science meeting soul.
 She established The Center for Mindful Living, a 300-acres farm in Clarkesville, Georgia in 1988, and built a health, education, and training center there.
 It also serves as a horse farm and a retreat for wildlife and abandoned/shelter dogs and cats.

-The Center for Mindful Living, now called The Stress Institute.
 Many corporations, including Microsoft and Electronic Arts, Inc., recognize Kathleen Hall as an authority in her field and asked her to be a corporate spokesperson on stress management and mindful living.
 Hall’s ability to entertain, educate, and enlighten people (from Los Angeles to London to Paris) placed her in the spotlight as a stress and mindful living expert.
-Her media appearances include being on CNN, Fox News, Dr. Oz, Martha Stewart’s Body and Soul, Wall Street Journal, USA Today, New York Times, WebMD,Huffington Post, TEDMED and many more
+Her media appearances include being on CNN, Fox News, Dr. Oz, Martha Stewart’s Body and Soul, Wall Street Journal, USA Today, New York Times, WebMD,Huffington Post, TEDMED and many more.

 After working as a stress expert at The Stress Institute, she founded Mindful Living Network in 2007 to promote mindfulness, health, stress resilience, and work life balance.
 The seed of this vision was embodied in Mindful Living TV, a TV network that focused on original programming.

 Next, she created a show called Alter Your Life about everyday people learning how to de-stress and live with mindfulness.
 Her other original shows included The Meditation Room, Mindful Living Everyday, and The Way I See It.
 The TV network project later evolved into an online outlet and digital platform.

 In addition to all this, she found the time to write 4 books.
-They covering topics such as her views on mindful living, her journey from working on Wall Street, and creating an institute for mind-body and complementary medicine.
+They cover topics such as her views on mindful living, her journey from working on Wall Street, and creating an institute for mind-body and complementary medicine.
 More information about Dr. Kathleen Hall’s books can be found here.